alvinwmtan/2023-mpal-wordbank/README.md

 To use the material, simply download the file entitled `2023-mpal-exploring-wordbank.Rmd` and upload it to a [Posit Cloud](https://posit.cloud) project.

-You can also run it locally on R≥4.1 with `tidyverse` and `wordbankr` installed---at your own risk!
+You can also run it locally on R≥4.1 with `tidyverse` and `wordbankr` installed—at your own risk!